DigitalFabricationLab-NYIT-SoAD/resources/LaserCutters/README.md

 **The SoAD Fab Lab is *changing* Laser Cutting for students in Fall 2024.
 Students will now be able to laser cut by signing up for a laser cutting appointment.**

 Reminders:
-* Laser Cutting Training is required for _all students_ who plan on laser cutting during the Fall 2024 semester
+* Laser Cutting Training is required for _all students_ who plan on laser cutting during the Fall 2024 semester.

-* Laser Cutting appointments are available for students from Second Year Undergrad through the Master's Program
+* Laser Cutting appointments are available for students from Second Year Undergrad through the Master's Program.

-* Laser Cutting cardboard is now *banned*
+* Laser Cutting cardboard is now *banned*.

 ## SoAD Fab Lab Laser Cutting Process / Standards